THE ECHO OF TWILIGHT

-From the acclaimed author of The Last Summer, a captivating and moving story of heartbreaking secrets and unwavering devotion set on the eve of the First World War.
+From the acclaimed author of The Last Summer, a captivating story of heartbreaking secrets and unwavering devotion set on the eve of the First World War.

 THE SNOW GLOBE

 ‘When Eden Hall was first built, the local newspaper received a number of letters about its electric lights.
 They were dangerous, too bright and had no place in the country, people wrote.
 These Londoners should stay in the city if they wanted that sort of thing!
 A quarter of a century later, and two weeks before Christmas, Eden Hall was once again in the newspaper.
 This time not because of its size or bright lights, or in fact because of anything to do with it, but because eighteen-year-old Daisy Forbes had joined the nationwide manhunt for missing writer Agatha Christie…’

 A story of shifting desires, fortunes and loyalties in the tumultuous years after The Great War.